 MYOB accounting introduced.
 Issues concerning the suitability of the location of the Bathurst refuge are becoming acute.

-Agreed to auspice Backtracks, Youth In Search camps and Aboriginal Cultural Camps; after a few years, they later became autonomous and independent of Veritas.
+Agreed to auspice Backtracks, Youth In Search camps and Aboriginal Cultural Camps.
+After a few years, they later became autonomous and independent of Veritas House.
 Concerns with the suitability of the Bathurst refuge building and of the location continue.

-Transitional Youth Housing Project created in partnership with ODYR, Central Tablelands Housing Association, Housing NSW, DoCS and Mission Australia SAAP Services to address the difficulty young people aged 16-18 experience in accessing medium term accommodation and support in the Orange community.
+Transitional Youth Housing Project created in partnership with Orange & District Youth Refuge, Central Tablelands Housing Association, Housing NSW, DoCS and Mission Australia SAAP Services to address the difficulty young people aged 16-18 experience in accessing medium term accommodation and support in the Orange community.

 Better Futures Program gave us a grant to develop a Healthy Relationships project over a period of 18 months.